Get

 Labrador Origin & History

-Well-known for athleticism and energy, early Labs wanted to play, even after long work days.
+Well-known for athleticism and energy, early Labrador Retrievers wanted to play, even after long work days.
 In the 1800s, Labrador Retrievers were exported to England and further developed as gun dogs.
 The dog’s task was to retrieve dead and wounded game, delivering it to the hunter undamaged.

-The Labrador’s soft mouth, swimming skills and water-resistant coat make him a popular breed with today’s hunters.
+The Labrador’s soft mouth, swimming skills, and water-resistant coat make them a popular breed with today’s hunters.
 Labs (especially those bred from field lines) will work all day, flushing upland birds or retrieving downed waterfowl.
 But new jobs have arisen for the adaptable Labrador.

-The breed stands out in search and rescue, and narcotic detection, as well as water and avalanche rescue.
+The breed stands out in search and rescue, narcotics detection, as well as water and avalanche rescue.
 Our armed forces deploy Labradors extensively as explosive detection dogs.

 Temperament & Intelligence of the Labrador Retriever